bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current

 Description:
-`NWAIT` sets the number of shots to wait before `WAIT` is satisfied.
+`NWAIT` sets the number of shots to [acquire](syntax#acquisition) when starting acquisition from a macro.
 If nwait is omitted RNMR will prompt for it with the current value as a default.
-If nwait is set to 0 `WAIT` will wait for na shots as set and displayed by the `NA` command.
 ## NXTDO
 Cycle macro `DO` loop